-This year, the Annual Bank Conference on Development Economics (ABCDE) will highlight this important anniversary.
-During the conference, to be held on June 17-18 at the World Bank Headquarters in Washington, D.C., presenters will discuss the impacts and evolution of multilateral institutions while placing a special emphasis on the history of Bretton Woods and its institutions.
-The deadline for the conference’s Call for Papers is March 24, 2019.
+This year, the Annual Bank Conference on Development Economics (ABCDE) highlighted this important anniversary.
+During the conference, held on June 17-18 at the World Bank Headquarters in Washington, D.C., presenters discussed the impacts and evolution of multilateral institutions while placing a special emphasis on the history of Bretton Woods and its institutions.